-The MTH Dash-8 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the Dash-8 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
+The MTH SD40-2 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the SD40-2 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
 All models are equipped with an operating smoke system that should be primed with smoke fluid before operating.
 Adding 20 - 25 drops of fluid through the smoke stack should be sufficient.
-If you choose to not prime the smoke unit(s) with fluid, turn the smoke unit switch located under the front drive truck(s) to the OFF position.
-(See Figure 1).
-This will prevent any damage from occurring to the smoke unit when the engine is running without a primed smoke unit.
-For more information see the section on Page 4 on smoke unit operation.
+If you choose to not prime the units with fluid, turn the smoke unit switch located under the trailing truck to the OFF position.
+(See Figure 1) This will prevent any damage from occurring to the smoke unit when running the engine without a primed smoke unit.
+For more information see the section on page 4 on Smoke Unit operation.

-The Dash-8 locomotive is controlled by a ProtoSound® DCRU® electronic reverse unit.
+The SD40-2 model is controlled by a ProtoSound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

-Figure 1: Locating The Smoke Unit & ProtoCoupler Slection Switch advanced.
-You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on ProtoSound equipped 3-rail models).
+Figure 1: Locating The Smoke Unit Switch

+The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
+Once the engine is placed on the track, the transformer throttle can be advanced.
+You will see that only the engine's lights come on and two dings from the sound system will chime followed by the air compressor pump sounds.
 The engine does not run.
 This is known as the RESET state and is explained in more detail beginning on Page 5.
-The ProtoSound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+The ProtoSound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.

-Figure 2: DCRUTM Cycle Phases
+Figure 2: ProtoSound® DCRU® Cycle Phases